-All visitors and inmates will be required to observe the following general rules during visitation:
+All visitors and incarcerated persons will be required to observe the following general rules during visitation:

-- (a) A maximum of two adults and two children will be permitted to visit an inmate at any one time.
-Children visiting inmates must be deemed age appropriate by the parent or guardian accompanying the child.
-Where a dispute over children visiting occurs between the inmate and the parent or legal guardian, the inmate will be advised to use the court for resolution.
-Adults must control minors while they are waiting to visit and during the visit. - (b) An inmate may refuse to visit with a particular individual. - (c) Those inmates who are named as the restrained person in any restraining or other valid court order shall not be allowed visits from persons who are protected by the order. - (d) Visitors must be appropriately attired prior to entry into the visitor's area of the facility. - (e) Inappropriate clothing, such as transparent clothing, halter-tops, excessively tight or revealing clothing, hats and bandannas or any other clothes associated with a criminal gang or otherwise deemed by the staff to be unacceptable, will not be permitted. - (f) All visitors must have footwear. - (g) Visitors will leave all personal items, with the exception of car keys and identification, outside of the secure area.
-Visitors who enter the facility with handbags, packages or
+- (a) A maximum of two adults and two children will be permitted to visit an incarcerated person at any one time.
+Children visiting incarcerated persons must be deemed age appropriate by the parent or guardian accompanying the child.
+Where a dispute over children visiting occurs between the incarcerated person and the parent or legal guardian, the incarcerated person will be advised to use the court for resolution.
+Adults must control minors while they are waiting to visit and during the visit. - (b) An incarcerated person may refuse to visit with a particular individual. - (c) Those incarcerated persons who are named as the restrained person in any restraining or other valid court order shall not be allowed visits from persons who are protected by the order. - (d) Visitors must be appropriately attired prior to entry into the visitor's area of the facility. - (e) Inappropriate clothing, such as transparent clothing, halter-tops, excessively tight or revealing clothing, hats and bandannas, or any other clothes associated with a criminal gang or otherwise deemed by the staff to be unacceptable, will not be permitted. - (f) All visitors must have footwear. - (g) Visitors will leave all personal items, with the exception of car keys and identification, outside of the secure area.
+Visitors who enter the facility with handbags, packages, or other personal items will be instructed to lock the items in a vehicle or locker or return at another time without the items.
+The facility is not responsible for lost or stolen items.

-- other personal items will be instructed to lock the items in a vehicle or locker or return at another time without the items.
-The facility is not responsible for lost or stolen items. - (h) Food or drink is not permitted in the visitor's area. - Inmates will be permitted to sign legal documents, vehicle release forms or any other items authorized by the Shift Supervisor.
+- (h) Food or drink is not permitted in the visitor's area. - Incarcerated persons will be permitted to sign legal documents, vehicle release forms, or any other items authorized by the Shift Supervisor.
 Transactions of this nature will not constitute a regular visit.